 Use of external providers

 It is important that the sexuality education program offers learning that is meaningful to its students and community, taking into account cultural influences, setting, and latest research and concepts.
-While forming partnerships with the local community and parents can help ensure that the school is aware and responding to local needs, use of specialist external providers can also assist with this.
+While forming partnerships with the local community and parents can help ensure that the school is aware and responding to local needs, the use of specialist external providers can also assist with this.

 The selection of an external provider should include an examination of the provider’s policy, ensuring it is a comfortable fit with government policy, school policy, and the needs of the school.
 This Department’s sexuality education policy supports a school’s use of external providers where: